-Victor ordered his cavalry, some 500 troopers, to march around Barossa Hill by the south-east, to the coast and Ruffin’s Division, amounting to 2,500 men, to take the summit of the hill from the east, while Leval’s Division of 4,000 men advanced on the hill from the north.
+Victor ordered his cavalry, some 500 troopers, to march around Barrosa Hill by the south-east, to the coast and Ruffin’s Division, amounting to 2,500 men, to take the summit of the hill from the east, while Leval’s Division of 4,000 men advanced on the hill from the north.

-As this attack developed, Brown’s battalion and a squadron of the King’s German Legion 1st Hussars were on the southern side of Barossa Hill recovering from the exertions of the day’s marches, significantly extended by the frequent changes of plan imposed on the troops by the indecisive and timorous La Peña.
+As this attack developed, Brown’s battalion and a squadron of the King’s German Legion 1st Hussars were on the southern side of Barrosa Hill recovering from the exertions of the day’s marches, significantly extended by the frequent changes of plan imposed on the troops by the indecisive and timorous La Peña.